-The aorta is the main artery in the heart.
+Aortic coarctation (AC) is a narrowing of the aorta.
+This is the main artery in the heart.
 It carries oxygen-rich blood from the heart to the body.
-Aortic coarctation (AC) is the narrowing of this artery.
-This slows or blocks blood flow.
+AC slows or blocks blood flow.

 |Anatomy of the Heart|

 AC is a type of heart defect that a baby has at birth.
 It happens because of a problem with the way the aorta forms while the baby is growing in the womb.

 The risk of this problem is higher in children who have other family members who have heart defects.

 Problems may be:

 - Lack of energy